kuehjw09/CS221_semesterProject/README.md

   SQL statements in this file are designed to elimate redundancy from video_game.csv.
   Formatted data will be used to populate the database tables.

-- sample-query.sql
+- sample-query.sql | dustin_sample_query.sql
   Use this file to explore the database.
 Sample queries are provided for project-milestone-2.

 - operations.py
+  From the project directory, run this python script by typing: python3 operations.py

-  Run this python script in the CMD Line (Windows) or Terminal (Mac) to query the database using
+  in the CMD Line (Windows) or Terminal (Mac) to query the database using
   user input.